 Now let’s imagine that the claimant moved some lumber for you, retained an attorney, and then filed a claim against you for that one day of work.
 The worker may have several pre-existing injuries.
 In California, as long as 1% of the claimant’s current condition can be attributed to your job, you will be responsible for the claimant’s medical treatment.
 And you can expect that the claimant will be sent by his attorney to a doctor, who will confirm an injury related to that odd job for which you paid him.

 Workers May Know the Law Better than You Do

 Be aware of your risks.
-Some of these laborers may not have a strong command of English, but they can be incredibly savvy in terms of their rights pertaining to workers’ compensation.
+Though some of these laborers may lack a strong command of English, they can be incredibly savvy in terms of their rights pertaining to workers’ compensation.
 Your best bet is to hire a fully licensed, insured and bonded contractor with a legitimate business.
 This way, if someone does file a claim, credible or not, then the company would be liable, not the homeowner.

 This approach is not 100% foolproof, as there is the possibility that the contractor may be illegally uninsured.
 But at least in this scenario, you would have the benefit of the Uninsured Employer’s Benefit Trust Fund to step in and administer benefits for any claims.
 The fund may try to push liability to the homeowner or someone else, but that is a matter that would be evaluated on a case-by-case basis.

 - Why You Should Never Lend Your Ladder to Your Contractor